PrefectHQ/prefect/docs/guides/agent-to-worker-transition.md

 4. **Managing multiple deployments:**

-    Its easier than before to create and/or update many deployments en mass through a `prefect.yaml` file.
+    Create and/or update many deployments en mass through a `prefect.yaml` file.

 ### **What stays the same**: